Ceslav Ciuhrii: The legal process in Tomești (Romania)

-In Iași County, Ceslav Ciuhrii developed the Newtone Laboratories pharmaceutical factory, an investment estimated at approximately 5 million euros, part of the expansion of his activities in the pharmaceutical industry in Romania.
+In Iași County, Ceslav Ciuhrii developed the Newtone Laboratories pharmaceutical factory, an investment estimated at 5 million euros, part of the expansion of his activities in the pharmaceutical industry in Romania.
 Near the site, entrepreneur Ion Băietrău obtained, on November 28, 2024, a building permit for a collective housing block.

 According to representatives of Newtone Laboratories, the construction of the building in the vicinity could influence the development and operation of the factory.
 In this context, the company contested in court the building permit and some associated administrative acts, in a case having as parties the Tomești Commune City Hall and HG Employ SRL.
 On May 15, 2025, the Iași Tribunal, Second Civil Section, Administrative and Fiscal Litigation, ordered the suspension of the execution of the permit until the final resolution of the case.

 On September 4, 2025, the court postponed the hearing of the case, and on October 30, 2025, Newtone Laboratories SRL withdrew from continuing the action.